Maximum number of 65 Components in Jira Cloud Automation

 Solution

-Let's suppose your automation rule has the following components structure:
+As the automation trigger doesn't count towards the 65-component limit.
+Let's suppose your automation rule has the following component structure:

-As you can see, there're actually six components in the JSON and some of them should also count towards the 65 limit.
-When you exceed the 65 components in the JSON file you should receive the respective error message.
+In the JSON output, there are actually six components, and some of them will also count toward the 65-component limit.
+When you exceed the 65 components in the JSON file, you should receive the respective error message.

 Workaround